ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode39](images/xchaincode39.png)

-We will not modify the `launch.json` file in this case.
+Make sure your `launch.json` file looks like the above (if there are extra entries delete them).
 Save the file with `Ctl+S` and close it.

 **5.** We are ready to launch a debug session for `papercontract.js`.